omgnetwork/omg-samples/omg-js/app/02-deposit-eth/README.md

 ```

 - A typical deposit uses `deposit` function provided by the `Rootchain` module of the `omg-js` library.
 - After the funds are confirmed on the rootchain, child chain server generates a transaction in a form of UTXO corresponding to the deposited amount.
-UTXO (unspent output) is a model used to keep a track of balances on the OMG Network.
+UTXO (unspent transaction output) is a model used to keep a track of balances on the OMG Network.
 - If a transaction is successful, you will see a unique `transactionHash` that you can verify on Ethereum block explorer, such as [Etherscan](https://ropsten.etherscan.io/tx/0x0e7d060a63cb65f629cc6d053e71397c7fa3250b41e36cb2cae40b2acb4350a2).
-Copy the hash and paste in the search box to see details.
+Copy the hash and paste it in the search box for transaction's details.
 - Depositing also involves forming a pseudo-block on the child chain.
 Such a block contains a single transaction with the deposited funds as a new UTXO.
-You can check a new block on the OMG Network's [block explorer](https://blockexplorer.ropsten.v1.omg.network).
+You can check a new block on [the OMG Block Explorer](https://blockexplorer.ropsten.v1.omg.network).

 ```
 console.log(